TobunZainab/Cyclicstic-Bike-Share--SQL-Code/README.md

 6. There is no significant difference in the distance of rides but casual riders tend to use the bikes for a slightly longer distance than annual members.

 **Recommendations**
 1. Marketing campaign should focus more on the start stations with more casual riders.
-It could be by sharing flyers or in person advert.
+It could be by sharing flyers, digital media  or in person advert.
 2. The campaign should be done mostly during the summer as a lot more casual riders use the bike at that time of the year.
 3. An email could be sent to all casual riders informing them about the benefits of annual membership.
 4. Yearly bonus or rewards should be offered to riders with annual membership.